Salt Lake West Side Stories: Post Fifteen

 Another factor that contributed to men’s decision to hire sex workers was the limited number of immigrant women.
 Discriminatory immigrant laws also restricted single women, wives, and children from immigrating to Utah.
 Many men struggled to find female companionship and chose to hire prostitutes instead.
 In all, the existence of a city-supported red-light district and prostitution activities challenged Utah’s otherwise button-down and pious reputation.

-Do you want to read the next post?
+Do you want to read the next post (Post 16)?
 PROPOSED USES OF THE PARK AND URBAN RENEWAL

 Charles E. Beveridge, Lauren Meier, and Irene Mills, eds., Frederick Law Olmsted: Plans and Views of Public Parks (Baltimore: Johns Hopkins University Press, 2015).